Skip to main content

 Interpersonal Temperament: Requires the ability to deal with people beyond receiving instructions.
 Must be adaptable to performing under minimal stress when confronted with an emergency.

-Physical Communications: Requires the ability to talk and/or hear (talking - expressing or exchanging ideas by means of spoken words; hearing - perceiving nature of sounds by ear.)
+Physical Communication: Requires the ability to talk and hear (talking - expressing or exchanging ideas by means of spoken words; hearing - perceiving nature of sounds by ear.)

 All applicants must apply online at www.bjwsa.org/jobs.